Arizona Memorial at Pearl Harbor closed indefinitely

-HONOLULU (AP) — Engineers say the USS Arizona Memorial at Pearl Harbor in Honolulu will remain closed indefinitely after they discovered the damage was “more significant than originally anticipated.”
+HONOLULU (AP) — Engineers say damage to the USS Arizona Memorial at Pearl Harbor in Honolulu was worse than expected and it will remain closed indefinitely.

 Hawaii News Now reports boat transportation to the attraction was suspended May 6 after one of the vessel operators noticed a crack on the outside of the memorial.